ericw9079/GoLive/README.md

 ## Features
 * Ability to set custom messages per streamer
 * Ability to set a custom server default message to use unless another message is set for the streamer
-* Global default message used if no custom message set
+* Global server default message used if no custom message set
 * 5 min cooldown after a streamer goes offline before another message will be sent
 * Ability to set a default channel to use when adding streamers without specifing the channel
 * Ability to test the message for a streamer